Bachelor of Social Work

 Transfer Credit Policy on Life and Previous Work Experience

 As a program accredited by the Council of Social Work Education, the Kent School of Social Work & Family Science does not waive any practicum and/or coursework requirements for previous work or life experience per the CSWE’s Educational Policy and Accreditation Standard, 3.1.5 (CSWE EPAS 2015).

 A degree in social work has a broad range of applications in a variety of fields such as healthcare, private practice, schools, universities, government and beyond.
 According to the Bureau of Labor Statistics, the number of jobs for social workers is expected to grow much faster than average from 2016 to 2026.
 Employment growth will be driven by increased demand for healthcare and social services but will vary by specialty.
 Social workers can be found working in organizations such as:

 The Social Work Living Learning Community (LLC) located in the new Belknap Residence Hall, in the center of Belknap campus, near the Student Activities Center, brings together BSW students who want to pursue a career in social work and/or those who want to join supportive community agents.
 The LLC focuses on academic engagement, mentor support, peer connections and student involvement.
 It will offer opportunities to develop a wide range of social, professional and community experiences.

 Who can apply?

-Any incoming first-year student majoring in Social Work who is interested in maximizing knowledge of the profession of social work, values base and commitment to social justice and with vulnerable, oppressed and marginalized communities.
+Any incoming first-year student who is interested in the profession of social work with a commitment to social justice and to vulnerable, oppressed and marginalized communities.
 Learn more about the Social Work LLC.